Couch named to Girls Nation leadership

 Founded in 1919, the American Legion Auxiliary (ALA) helps to advance the mission of The American Legion.
-With more than 600,000 members, it is one of the nation’s most prominent supporters of veterans, military, and their families.
+With more than 600,000 members, it is one of the nation’s most prominent supporters of veterans, military and their families.
 ALA members volunteer millions of hours annually, with a value averaging $1 billion each year.
-From helping to draft the GI Bill in 1944 to advocating for veterans on Capitol Hill, The American Legion Family has been instrumental in advancing legislation that improves the quality of life for our nation’s veterans.
-To learn more and get involved, visit www.ALAforVeterans.org.
+From helping to draft the GI Bill in 1944 to advocating for veterans on Capitol Hill, the American Legion Family has been instrumental in advancing legislation that improves the quality of life for our nation’s veterans.

 (0) comments